Staff Directory

 Hobbies/Interests: Going to the beach, Wisconsin Sports Teams, and Country Music

 Why I love working at LuHi: My favorite thing about LuHi is the caring people who make up LuHi.
 Our leadership is stellar and LuHi has a focus for the future rooted in developing Christian Leaders!
 I love coming to work every day knowing the people I interact with from the Administration, to my colleagues, to my students will bring a caring and respectful attitude.
-LuHi truly is a special place to work and I have been blessed to be a part of the faculty for 32 years.
+LuHi truly is a special place to work and I have been blessed to be a part of the faculty for over 30 years.

 Mrs. Kasey Hughes